Dublin edge Kerry to reclaim All-Ireland title

 Kerry stretched their lead to three before Paddy Small's goal brought Dublin back into it.

-Close all the way, Dublin showed their big-day experience to win by two and deny Kerry back-to-back titles.
+Close all the way, Dublin showed their big-day experience to win by two points and deny Kerry back-to-back titles.

 It is Dublin's first Sam Maguire triumph since they completed their six-in-a-row in 2020, while Kerry are left to reflect after failing to secure successive titles for the first time since 2007.